Sloughi

 Official measurements, coat, and temperament

-• Coat: Very short, fine, and dense.
-Colors include all shades of light sand to mahogany red, with or without black mask or brindle.
+- Coat: Very short, dense, and fine.
+Colors range from light sand to mahogany red, with or without black mask, black mantle, or brindle.

 Breed Trivia